wenliangz/digital-marketplace/notes.md

 # ===== Statics and Media Files  =========
 # 16. static files
 # 17. media files
-# 18. media file download
+- media file download
-- return **httpresponse object** with no html format
+    - return **httpresponse object** with no html format;
     - create a header to tell browser: Content-Disposition; X-SendFile
     - django FileWrapper for downloading big files
+- product download permission
+# ImageField

+# ============ Template and view/function improvement  =======
+# 18. Simple Search
+-  simple version search
+-  third party app for advance search, ref eCommence.
+# 19. Template improvement Tags & Filter
+- give the list of content a dive class and define a CSS for it
+- get_absolute_url for the product in the list in the template
+- template tags and filter: eg. truncate descriptions to make it look better
+# 20. Tabular Inlines (like the portable table in filemaker)
+- one products may have different thumnails.
+So make a seperate thumnail modle and relate it to the products.
+- first need a relation for tabular inline
+- make tabular inlines in the admin view